You’ve always been looking forward to having a clutter-free home. There are so many benefits of decluttering.

 Make the declutter list short and manageable.
 You’ve now got the tasks on the list, do them one by one, and cross off one item at a time.

 Crossing items off is immensely satisfying and can make you see your progress.
 This helps you motivate yourself to keep going to clean an overwhelmed mess.

 5// Just start, don’t wait for the day off

 Most people can’t declutter their houses in one day or one weekend.
 So, don’t get burned out.
-You don’t need to wait until your day off to get started to declutter.
+You don’t need to wait until your day off to get started decluttering.
 Just start.

 Instead of purging the entire house in one weekend, just start with small spots on weekdays.
 Getting rid of things a little bit at a time will make you feel less overwhelmed and less stressed.